 The instructions for installing the latest version of conda can be found on the documents page.
 Select your operating system from the list and install the relevant conda package, following the instructions carefully.

-If installed correctly, you should see (base) at the start of your prompt in your terminal.
+at the start of your prompt in your terminal.

 NOTE Many conda packages do not come for the Windows version of conda.
 It is highly recommended you use a Linux or Mac computer for bioinformatics analyses.